Code-Differently-Instructors/Instructor-Tips/Sprints/sprint-planning-instructor.md

     > **Explain to the employees**: To mark a module "done", all videos, code challenges, and quizzes must be completed to earn a badge.

-Sprint Planning reviews can be held with employees if needed.
+Sprint Planning reviews can be held with students/employees if needed.

-It is expected that each employee uses their Trello board everyday for project management.
+It is expected that each student/employee uses their Trello board everyday for project management.

+Each student/employee will need to submit the URL of their Trello board for the supervisors.
+Use the Google Form located [here](https://docs.google.com/forms/d/1r0q6vM4o2C1A1vxa0C-SUGd6J3RG1t6RKHNNjYN-I3Q/edit) to capture their URLs.
+Use this [link](https://forms.gle/eeTTMyhjZKCHwTgeA) to give to the students/employees.